Rachel Sanderson MP

 State Member for Adelaide

-Rachel has lived in and around the electorate of Adelaide for over 20 years.
+Rachel first moved into Prospect with her family in 1983 and has lived in and around the electorate of Adelaide for 30 years.

 Electorate Office Contact Details: